chloerwhitaker/Telco_Classification_Project/README.md

             - markdown all processes

     Takeaways
-        _ We start loosing customers drastically after the fisrt month, and those that churn are most likely to leave in the 18th month.
+        _ We start losing customers drastically after the fisrt month, and those that churn are most likely to leave in the 18th month.

         - Customers paying for fiber optic internet service are more likely to churn than those who aren't.